Post job

 A health information technician is primarily responsible for managing and handling patient information, ensuring accuracy and confidentiality.
 They coordinate with various health care workers to gather patient data, laboratory results, test findings, and medical histories, encoding them in clinical databases in a timely and efficient manner.
 They must analyze every information to detect any inconsistencies, performing corrective measures right away.
 Furthermore, as a health information technician, it is essential to utilize particular software and systems when processing information, all while adhering to the hospital's policies and regulations.

 These skill sets are where the common ground ends though.
-A medical records clerk responsibility is more likely to require skills like "basic math," "math," "english language," and "scheduling appointments."
-Whereas a health information technician requires skills like "transcription," "rehabilitation," "chart completion," and "statistical reports."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a medical records clerk are more likely to require skills like "basic math," "math," "english language," and "scheduling appointments."
+On the other hand, a job as a health information technician requires skills like "transcription," "rehabilitation," "chart completion," and "statistical reports."
+As you can see, what employees do in each career varies considerably.

 A health information specialist is in charge of overseeing and developing strategies to optimize information management procedures in hospitals, physicians' offices, and other similar environments.
 Their responsibilities revolve around gathering and updating medical records, receiving and organizing files, and updating databases according to the appropriate coding systems and procedures.
 Furthermore, as a health information specialist, it is essential to coordinate with nurses and other staff to ensure accuracy in documentation, all while adhering to the company's policies and regulations.

-But both careers also use different skills, according to real medical records clerk resumes.
-While medical records clerk responsibilities can utilize skills like "customer service," "basic math," "math," and "english language," some health information specialists use skills like "excellent organizational," "cycle management," "cerner," and "home health."
+Each career also uses different skills, according to real medical records clerk resumes.
+While medical records clerk responsibilities can utilize skills like "customer service," "basic math," "math," and "english language," health information specialists use skills like "excellent organizational," "cycle management," "cerner," and "home health."

 Clerks are responsible for many of the general administrative tasks in the office.
 They are in charge of manning office telephone lines, managing incoming and outgoing mails, filing paperwork and other needed records, scheduling and documenting meetings, typing out documents when needed, disseminating memos and other official announcements, and keeping an inventory of office equipment and supplies.
 Clerks should have good office skills, communication skills, business writing skills, and time management skills.
 They should also be able to treat any document or paperwork they handle with confidentiality.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from medical records clerk resumes include skills like "patients," "medical terminology," "hipaa," and "patient care," whereas a clerk might be skilled in "cleanliness," "pos," "customer satisfaction," and "sales floor. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from medical records clerk resumes include skills like "patients," "medical terminology," "hipaa," and "patient care," whereas a clerk is more likely to list skills in "cleanliness," "pos," "customer satisfaction," and "sales floor. "

 The job of an admitting clerk is to register and admit patients to a hospital.
 Admitting clerks interview patients in getting the necessary financial and medical information for the admission.
 They verify the insurance of patients and make sure that their registration forms are accurately signed.
 Usually, they work on the medical profession and hospital front lines.
 They welcome and face customers and need to understand medicine.
 Also, they are expected to manage doctors, nurses, patients, and hospital policies.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between medical records clerks and admitting clerks, there are some differences that are important to note.
 For one, a medical records clerk might have more use for skills like "basic math," "math," "english language," and "scheduling appointments."
-Meanwhile, some admitting clerks might include skills like "phone calls," "patient registration," "surgery," and "insurance cards" on their resume.
+Meanwhile, some responsibilities of admitting clerks require skills like "phone calls," "patient registration," "surgery," and "insurance cards. "

-Admitting clerks reach similar levels of education when compared to medical records clerks.
-The difference is that they're 0.2% more likely to earn a Master's Degree less, and 0.0% more likely to graduate with a Doctoral Degree.
+Admitting clerks reach similar levels of education compared to medical records clerks, in general.
+The difference is that they're 0.2% more likely to earn a Master's Degree, and 0.0% more likely to graduate with a Doctoral Degree.